-Lake Coe (652) - 10 miles south of Warwick on east side of Eddy County Road 8.
-Good numbers of nice walleye and lots of perch, some longer than 10 inches.
-(No ramp).
+Lake Coe (652) - 10 miles south of

+Warwick on east side of Eddy County Road 8.
+Good number of nice walleye and lots of perch, some longer than 10 inches.

 New Rockford Reservoir (137) - North side of New Rockford.
 Bluegill available, but primarily a pike fishery.
 (Fishing pier, no ramp).

 Warsing Dam (135) - 1 mile northeast of Sheyenne.
-Some nice walleye, with fair numbers of pike and smaller perch.
-Some bluegill up to 9 inches.
+Suffered a partial winterkill in 2013, mostly bluegill and walleye, still good numbers of pike and some perch.
 (Fishing pier).